Positive and Risky Message Assessment for Music Products: Methodology

-\textbf{\emph{Soft label}} \cite{diaz2019soft}: This method introduces a label softening function to convert ordinal category values as discrete distribution.
-A class label $y_i$ from label set is encoded using the following formula into a soft label $c_{i}^{soft}$.
+\item \textbf{\emph{Binary attributes transformation}} \cite{frank2001simple}: This method tackles ordinal regression by dividing the sorted ordinal label set, containing $n$ elements, into two subsets at every possible pair of adjacent elements.
+This results in $n-1$ potential splits.
+Each split transforms the ordinal regression problem into a binary classification task, where the goal is to predict whether the ordinal value $y_{i}$ falls before or after the split point within the set.
+This approach applies multiple classifiers to leverage the ordinal information repeatedly.
+Specifically, in the setting of this problem with three ordinal classes (low, medium, and high), we consider two binary splits: one between low and medium, and another between medium and high.
+This results in two binary classifications:

-The Kullback-Leibler divergence is used as loss function to measure the difference between the predicted probability and the soft label. $\phi\left(y_{t}, y_{i}\right)=\left|y_{t}-y_{i}\right|$ is chosen as the metric penalty for the sake of simplicity.
+In this setting, for each classification, we apply a binary classifier to predict which split the prediction will fall in, utilizing the ordinal information multiple times aiming to improve the prediction performance. \item \textbf{\emph{Soft label}} \cite{diaz2019soft}: This method introduces a label softening function to convert ordinal category values into a probability distribution across categories.
+A class label $y_i$ from the label set is encoded into a soft label $c_{i}^{soft}$ using the following formula for a specific true rating rank $y_{t}$.

-All of the selected ordinality-enforcement techniques are applied respectively to the base model with a multi-tasking module.
+The Kullback-Leibler divergence is used as the loss function to measure the difference between the predicted probability and the soft label. $\phi\left(y_{t}, y_{i}\right)=\left|y_{t}-y_{i}\right|$ is chosen as the metric penalty for the sake of simplicity. \end{itemize}